 They didn't even treat their longtime flagship artist Tim McGraw with respect.
-He's had countless albums stalled since 2007 because his contract's running out, leading to shenanigans such as seven singles from Let It Go; a third Greatest Hits Album only one album after his last one; and a soundtrack single from Country Strong just to delay the lead-off single from the last album in his contract for a few more months.
-What's more, fans are almost unanimously displeased with the single releases, which have included total novelties like "Last Dollar (Fly Away)" and "It's a Business Doing Pleasure with You", weightless radio fodder like "Let It Go" and "Southern Voice", when there are plenty of better choices on each album.
+He had countless albums stalled since 2007 because his contract was nearing its end, leading to shenanigans such as a whopping seven singles from Let It Go (although to be fair, one of them was "If You're Reading This", which was originally intended as a one-off song performed on an awards show, but after a ton of radio stations picked it up, it was officially sent as a single and added to later pressings of the album); a third Greatest Hits Album only one album after his last one (a move that even McGraw himself publicly decried); and a soundtrack single from Country Strong just to delay the lead-off single from the last album in his contract for a few more months.
+What's more, fans are almost unanimously displeased with the single releases, which have included total novelties like "Last Dollar (Fly Away)" and "It's a Business Doing Pleasure with You" (not helping was that the latter was co-written by Chad Kroeger of Nickelback), a half-hearted cover of Eddie Rabbitt's "Suspicions", and weightless radio fodder like "Let It Go" and "Southern Voice", when there are plenty of better choices on each album.

 Turned up to eleven in mid-2011: they sued him for turning in the final tracks for Emotional Traffic (the last album in his contract) too soon because they thought it was a "transparent attempt" to get out of his record deal.
 He countersued.
 And won.
 Once Emotional Traffic came out, he jumped ship for Big Machine Records.
 But even after he did, Curb wasn't done yet: First, they tried to launch a single titled "Right Back Atcha Babe" at the same time that Big Machine released the single "Truck Yeah" ("Truck" was a Top 10 hit, but "Babe" became his lowest peak since 1993).
-Then, following the release of his first Big Machine album Two Lanes of Freedom, Curb rush-released a hastily-made duets album with lots of padding.
+Then, following the release of his first Big Machine album Two Lanes of Freedom, Curb rush-released yet another mishmash filler album of duets he'd done over the years.

-Curb was completely unable to market or promote their small cache of alternative country artists, as artists in that genre are concerned less with singles for country radio (which rarely plays them) and more with albums.
+Curb was completely unable to market or promote their small cache of alternative country artists, as artists in that genre are concerned less with singles for country radio (which rarely plays them) and more with albums (the one exception being Lyle Lovett, who on his departure from the label in 2013, stressed that the break was an amicable one).
 This is especially shown with their handling of Hank Williams III.
 Notably, Curb refused to release not one, not twonote This one they refused to release twice in different configurations!, but three of Hank III's albums due to claims the albums had objectionable or noncommercial content, all later released on other Curb imprints or independent labels.
 Hillbilly Joker was later released without Hank's permission after he left the label.
 No wonder he sometimes wears "fuck Curb" T-shirts at concerts.

 Lyric Street Records was also guilty of this to a lesser extent, ignoring any act not named Rascal Flatts.
-They also shed a huge amount of artists in 2003-2004 (including Rushlow, Sonya Isaacs, Kevin Denney, Brian McComas, Deric Ruttannote who fared better in Canada, and Sawyer Brownnote who moved from Curb to Lyric Street, then back again, although their history with Curb seemed comparatively hassle-free, all of whom were only one or two singles into an album — in all but Rushlow and McComas' cases, the albums didn't even get released).
-They also had entire acts whom they didn't promote at all, including Lisa Shaffer, Ragsdalenote a brother-sister duo; the brother died not long after they left Lyric Street, and The Parks.
+They also shed a huge amount of artists in 2003-2004 (including Rushlow, Sonya Isaacs, Kevin Denney, Brian McComas, Deric Ruttan [who fared better in his native Canada], and Sawyer Brown [who went back to their previous label], all of whom were only one or two singles into an album — in all but Rushlow and McComas' cases, the albums didn't even get released).
+They also had entire acts a few years later whom they subjected to Invisible Advertising, including Lisa Shaffer, Ragsdale, and The Parks (a father-son duo; the father previously had a hit as one half of the duo Archer/Park in 1994).
 Each got only one single (Lisa's being the only one to chart) and that was it.